hectormz/167L-materials/labs/Report-Guideline.md

 # Lab Report Templates

 Follow this layout for EACH lab report.
-Note that reports may cover multiple labs (e.g., Report B covers labs 2–4).
+Note that each report covers multiple labs.
 Format with 1" margins, arial font type, size 12.
 There is no specific page limit; however, remain within the above guidelines for each section.

 ## Title (Example): Lab 1 -- Solutions and Measurements